Before contacting me with your queries be sure to browse this list to see if it has already been answered. Thanks.

 Q: I really enjoy Diskordia, is there any way to support it?

 A: Yes.
 The primary way is through my patreon for Diskordia (link is on the homepage).
-You can also purchase issues through Comixology and my gumroad store.
+You can also purchase issues through Comixology.
 Also, tell your friends and spread the word.
 Every little bit counts!

 Q: I heard you had a successful Kickstarter to print the first Book.
 Where the hell is it?